 You'll also find a number of crafts geared for small children, including making spoon saints and an Advent Prayer Chain.

 To fill in your calendar, there are over two dozen nonliturgical activities to enjoy with family and friends.
-What about visiting that local shrine or historical site that you've meant to do forever?
+For instance, what about visiting that local shrine or historical site that you've meant to do forever?

 Recipes